jhud/robot-firmware/README.md

 # Setup

+The Espressif ESP32 3.* library seems to be incompatible with Flite, so we are stuck at 2.0

 Install all the needed Arduino libraries, and flash the motherboard via USB or UART.

 Recommended Arduino board settings for the stock hardware rev 3 are as follows: